Memory Systems

 But AI transforms what PKM systems can do.
 Consider the difference:

-- Without AI: You take notes, tag them, link them, and search them by keyword.
+• Without AI: You take notes, tag them, link them, and search them by keyword.
 Finding relevant information requires you to remember the right search terms or navigate your own organisational structure.
 Connections between notes are limited to the ones you explicitly created.

-- With AI: Your notes are embedded as vectors — mathematical representations of their meaning.
+• With AI: Your notes are embedded as vectors — mathematical representations of their meaning.
 When you ask a question, the system retrieves notes based on semantic similarity, not just keywords.
 It finds connections you never made explicitly.
 It can synthesise across hundreds of notes to answer a question that no single note addresses.

 This is not a small improvement.
 It is a qualitative shift in what a personal knowledge system can do.
 Your notes become a living knowledge base that grows more useful with every entry, because each new note creates new potential connections with everything already in the system.

 The human role remains critical, however.
 AI can surface connections and retrieve context, but it cannot determine what is worth capturing in the first place.
-The quality of your PKM system depends on your judgement about what matters, how you frame it, and what structure you give it.
+The quality of your PKM system depends on your judgment about what matters, how you frame it, and what structure you give it.
 Garbage in, garbage out — no amount of semantic search can compensate for poorly captured knowledge.

 What RAG Is and Why It Matters